Universe

 )

-So when you need to set a theme you can use one of these and I will show you how, or create your own.
+So when you need to set a palette you can use one of these and I will show you how, or create your own.
 You only need to respect the 3 keys : dark, medium, and light.

 #show: cookbook.with(